pp-zbigz/Learning/ReadME.md

-This repo is my learning
+This repo is my starting to learn Java